 Take note…these design changes didn’t make the page any more secure.
 They simply reminded the donor know that it was safe to provide their sensitive data.

 Need more year-end fundraising ideas?

 We have a whole eBook called Cut Through the Clutter that is devoted to year-end fundraising.
-You’ll find 10 unique ideas to help your fundraising stand amount to your ideal donors, all based on real-world research and field-tested experiments.
+You’ll find 5 year-end fundraising insights from an analysis of 7000+ year-end emails, and 10 tested and proven ideas to help your year-end fundraising cut through the noise of the year-end season.